 Stuck on providing writing feedback to students?
 I have three quick ways to provide meaningful writing feedback to older students.

 I want my students to leave my classroom ready to write for their next stage in life.
-I want students to have a method that works for them.
+Plus, I want students to have a method that works for them.
 I want students to coherently and ethically explain their stances in writing.